BD-STEP-Tutorials/health_diabetes_classification/README.md

 * NOTE: Sometimes, the RStudio window may fail to open with a timeout error.
 If this happens, try again, or restart the Codepace.

-In RStudio, use the File menu to open the `/workspaces`, folder and then browse to open the file `devcontainers-rstudio`
+In RStudio, use the File menu to open the `/workspaces`, folder and then browse to open the file `health_diabetes_classification`

 ## Expectations of this Presentation
 -   This presentation will expand upon the *Good Practices in Reproducible Data Science* presented at the last BD-STEP Roundtable.